ItaiAxelrad/open-spec/docs/specifications/4_Site and Infrastructure/33_Utilities/334000 Stormwater Utilities.md

    1. Make all necessary openings into existing structures or drainage pipes including the reconstruction of existing inverts or benches, as necessary.
 Patch all openings permanently watertight with concrete brick and mortar, hydraulic cement, or flexible watertight boots.
 1. DRAINAGE LATERALS
 1. *Note to the designer:
       1. If connecting lateral to storm drainage main owned by municipality or drainage district, verify connection requirements and modify this specification accordingly.
-A manhole may be required at the connection of a lateral greater than 6-inches in diameter to the storm drainage main.***
-   1. Connect existing storm drainage laterals in accordance with all of the requirements of the storm drainage mains, including bedding, backfill, compaction, and jointing of the pipe.
+A manhole may be required at the connection of a lateral greater than 6-inches in diameter to the storm drainage main.**   1.
+Connect existing storm drainage laterals in accordance with all of the requirements of the storm drainage mains, including bedding, backfill, compaction, and jointing of the pipe.
 Connect drainage laterals to the storm drainage main by means of an approved "wye" fitting.
 Connect the new pipe to the existing lateral material using a no-hub coupling or approved transition fitting.
 Coupling/fitting shall be selected for the specific pipe material being connected.
 1. PIPE INSULATION
    1. Provide insulation where indicated on the drawings.
    1. Install insulation on compacted utility cover material, 6” above the top of the pipe.
 Stagger joints where more than one layer of insulation is required.
 Provide insulation with a minimum of 1’ of utility cover material.
 Place cover and backfill material in manner that does not damage insulation; replace any damaged insulation.
 1. LOCATOR TAPE
    1. Install locator tape directly above new non-metallic storm sewer pipe approximately 15 inches below finished grade.
 Bring tape to surface and terminate in a drainage structure.
-1. DEFLECTION TESTING**
-   1. Test all PVC and HDPE drainage pipe in the presence of the DFD Project Representative by a "go-no-go" deflection test mandrel furnished by the Contractor.
+1. DEFLECTION TESTING*   1.
+Test all PVC and HDPE drainage pipe in the presence of the DFD Project Representative by a "go-no-go" deflection test mandrel furnished by the Contractor.
 Do not perform deflection testing any sooner than 30 days following the installation of the pipe.
 Pull the mandrel by hand, or hand operated winch so as to avoid any damages to the pipe that may be caused by mechanized pulling equipment.
    1. Size the mandrel to test the pipeline for a maximum allowable internal deflection of the pipe (in any direction) of not to exceed five (5) percent of the original internal diameter for the pipelines tested, regardless of how long after installation the testing takes place.
 1. *Note to the designer:
       1. If televising is not required for the storm drainage pipes on this project remove the paragraph below.*